openstack/charm-keystone-kerberos/src/README.md

 a specific domain with a Kerberos ticket.
 This provides an additional security layer.
 An external Kerberos server is necessary.

-This kerberos subordinate charm is supported on Ubuntu Bionic (18.04 LTS) with the following versions of
+This kerberos subordinate charm is supported on Ubuntu Bionic (18.04 LTS) with the Openstack versions Queens and later.
-Openstack:
-- Queens
-- Rocky
-- Stein
-- Train
-- Ussuri

 # Usage